 Here in this guide you are going to learn about the Best iPhone Video Settings and How to Change It for High Quality Shooting.

 It's pretty easy to change the video quality settings on iPhone, whether you need a standard 720 30fps recording, 4k UHD footage at up to 60fps , or slow motion video.
 The most challenging and the trickiest part is that how to select it properly.
 720p, 1080p, 4K, 30fps, or 60fps, what resolution or frame rate should you choose?
 How to get the highest quality videos on iPhone?
 Is 1080p 240fps the best option for Slo-mo?
 What's the best iPhone setting for Instagram, Facebook, Whatsapp, and the like?
-Take a look at the quick guide below that includes some of the basic information about video recording settings on iPhone.
+Take a look at the quick guide below that includes some basic information about video recording settings on iPhone.

 Easily Enhance the Quality of Footages Captured by iPhone

 - - Enhance the quality of low-resolution footages shot by iPhone.

 - - Improve the brightness, saturation, contrast, hue, and gamma of iPhone clips.

 - - Add slow motion effects and special filters to make your iPhone video more appealing.

 - - Stabilize shaky footages on iPhone and reduce background noise.

 - - Cut, trim, split, rotate, crop, and edit iPhone videos easily.